-Jenny McGrath is a senior writer at Digital Trends.
+Jenny McGrath is a senior writer at Digital Trends covering the smart home and other tech she finds interesting.
 Before joining she wrote blogs for a software company and articles about TV for Wetpaint.com.
+As Digital Trends’ first home editor, she reviewed tons of appliances and smart home gadgets.
+There's not a room in her house that doesn't have either smart lights, a smart speaker, or some sort of IoT device.
 In her free time, she likes to read and pretends to solve mysteries.

 Ever since Amazon added the Dot, Tap, and Show to its Echo lineup, Alexa-enabled devices have exploded.
 Here's a guide to everything Alexa can control in your smart home, from lights to locks to appliances.

 Thanksgiving leftovers are tasty and can often feed you for days, but how long before bacteria and mold make the turkey, stuffing, and cranberry sauce no longer safe to eat?
 Keeping food fresh is easy as pie -- here's how.

 MIT research scientist Caleb Harper wants to grow basil designed to prevent heart disease.
 It involves a personal food computer, climate manipulation, and open sourcing food.
 One day, your doctor could prescribe you a diet of food grown…